 The way of document management is one more distinction between the methodologies.
 Usually, Agile teams do not have any documents at all.
 There is no need for documents because the customer can see the progress of work at any time he wants.

 The different way of teamwork is what we see first when we compare and contrast the methods.
 There is no strict structure in the Agile teams.
 All their members are interchangeable, so the work goes faster.
 There is also no need for project managers because the projects are managed by the whole team.

 Agile approach is aimed at faster implementation of any project.
-The work of teams is subdivided into 2 – 4 week-long sprints and the customer can see its intermediate result at the end of any of them.
+The work of teams is subdivided into 2 – 4 weeks’ long sprints and the customer can see its intermediate result at the end of any of them.

-Generally, the Agile approach to software development is more flexible and in most cases, it meets the requirements of the customers and final users better.
+Generally, the Agile approach to software development is more flexible and, in most cases, it meets the requirements of customers and final users better.
 That is why it is more useful for most projects.
-In recent years, it became the predominant product development methodology, being used by a large majority of development organizations.
+In recent years, it became the predominant product development methodology, being used by the majority of development organizations.

-Even developers still using the traditional approach tend to use a hybrid approach using both ways.
+Even developers still relying on the traditional method tend to use a hybrid approach.
 Despite the evident success of Agile, the Waterfall model is still a valid approach in certain circumstances.